All data tells us something. What is yours telling you?

 Average Room Upgrade

 Determining average room upgrade is done by taking a property’s total room upgrade revenue and dividing it by the number of room upgrades that were sold to guests.
 Measuring this KPI is a great way to highlight how much revenue a property may be missing out on, which is important to track.
-However, the trick with room upgrades is they are based largely on established rate and occupancy level, though room upgrades are a great way to supplement room rate increases.

 Late Departure Upgrades Sold